Klomegah/FinalProject_Klomegah/AI_USAGE_DISCLOSURE.md

 ### Example 1: Account Activation - Problem Solving Initiative
 **Date:** 13/12/2025
 **Prompt:** "How do I do account activation?"

-**AI Suggestion:** Email-based activation using PHPMailer **My Response:**
+**AI Suggestion:** Email-based activation using PHPMailer

+**My Response:**
 - Spent an entire day researching and implenting PHPMailer, I have all the files downloaded
 - Found it too complex as the errors were too complex to handle
-- **I independently thought of a frontend popup solution and Cursor helped me figure this out**
+- **I independently thought of a frontend popup solution, and Cursor helped me figure this out**
 - Implemented token-based activation via popup modal
 - This demonstrates significant problem-solving and initiative